GoFetchDeliveries/Tasks/README.md

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/new_issue.png" width='1024' alt='Creating a new issue'>

 * If known, assign a person to the issue.
-This way we know why is working on this task.
+This way we know who is/will be working on this task.

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/assign_person_to_issue.png" width='355' alt='Assign person to issue'>